Oxygen-17

 Some tritium removal facilities make a point of replacing the oxygen of the water with natural oxygen (mostly 16O) to give the added benefit of reducing 14C production.

 History

 The isotope was first hypothesized and subsequently imaged by Patrick Blackett in Rutherford's lab in 1925:

 It was a product out of the first man-made transmutation of 14N and 4He2+ conducted by Frederick Soddy and Ernest Rutherford in 1917–1919.
-Its natural abundance in Earth's atmosphere was later detected in 1929 by Giauque and Johnson in absorption spectra.
+Its presence in Earth's atmosphere was later detected in 1929 by Giauque and Johnson in absorption spectra, demonstrating its natural existece.